photoprism/photoprism-docs/docs/user-guide/pwa.md

 # Mobile App (PWA) #

-PhotoPrism does not yet have an official native mobile app, but you can install it as a Progressive Web App.
+PhotoPrism doesn't have an official native mobile app yet, but you can install it as a Progressive Web App.

 !!! info ""
     You can add the PWA to the home screen of your mobile phone, tablet or the desktop of your computer.